Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: Introduction

-\item \textbf{Low-complexity per-satellite solution:} To overcome the computational bottleneck introduced by consensus auxiliary variables, we derive closed-form expressions for the intermediate variables and eliminate them from the local optimization.
-This yields an equivalent per-satellite problem involving only local beamformers.
-By exploiting strong duality and the problem’s eigen-structure, we develop a \emph{quasi-closed-form} solution based on scalar line search, avoiding generic solvers and enabling efficient, scalable decentralized implementation.
+\item \textbf{Low-complexity per-satellite solution:} To fit the tight on-board compute budgets of \ac{leo} satellites, we derive closed-form expressions for the consensus auxiliaries and eliminate them from the local optimization, yielding an equivalent per-satellite problem involving solely local beamformers.
+Through strong duality and the problem's eigen-structure, we develop a \emph{quasi-closed-form} solution based on scalar line search, avoiding generic solvers and enabling efficient, scalable decentralized implementation.

 \item \textbf{Comprehensive evaluation and practical insights:} Extensive simulations demonstrate that the proposed decentralized schemes achieve sum-rate performance close to that of the centralized benchmark under practical \ac{isl} topologies, while significantly reducing signaling overhead and achieving orders-of-magnitude lower runtime.
 The results further reveal that dense \ac{isl} is not required to reap most of the cooperative gains, validating the scalability of the proposed framework. \end{itemize}